henrikenquist/aces-up/README.md

 - support for more visual, interactive, and user friendly statistics output
 - present game output graphically (e.g. display card images when playing a game)
 - re-play a previous won game at "human speed"
+- let the user set the default strategy and other settings (stored in db, text file, or cookie)
 - actually let the user play the game manually (I guess some of you just wanted that)
 - ... see you in CS50W  *wink wink*